 - If you have a problem with snails on certain plants or in certain areas, spray the plant or area with this non-toxic snail repellent made with essential oils.
 It can be used indoors or outdoors, and even around the perimeter of your yard to keep snails out.

 - In the evening, water your garden well and set a beer trap by putting a small plastic bowl in the ground near the plants the snails are eating.
 Put the bowl deep enough to leave 1 inch above the ground or cover the trap with a loose lid to stop insects from falling in.
 Fill the bowl halfway with fresh beer.
 Empty it out and put fresh beer in every night until you no longer find snails in the morning.
 If you don’t want to make your own beer trap, you can buy beer traps from Amazon.

 - A DIY option is to go out and pick up snails with your hands (I suggest wearing gloves for this).
 The best time to look for snails is after sunset and rainfall.
-Throw the snails on the ground and stand on them or crush them with a rock.
-Or throw them into a bucket of soapy water to drown them.
+Click here to find out what to do with snails collected from your yard.